 \section{Conclusions}

-In this paper, following the previous work on studying the viscous dark energy model inspired by Eckart's dissipative theory and the new interpretation of the Friedmann equations based on Verlinde formalism \cite{Silva2019}, we investigated the linear perturbation theory of the dark matter in the presence of viscous dark energy model.
+In this paper, following the previous work on studying the viscous dark energy model inspired by Eckart's dissipative theory and the new interpretation of the Friedmann equations based on the Verlinde formalism \cite{Silva2019}.
+We investigated the linear perturbation theory of dark matter in the presence of a viscous dark energy model.
 We implemented the relativistic perturbative equations for the extended viscous dark energy.
 Next, we investigated the matter perturbations' growth.
-The results obtained for matter density contrast were that they evolved a similar way of the $\Lambda$CDM in high redshift when the extended viscous dark energy was subdominant.
+The results obtained for the matter density contrast evolved similarly to the $\Lambda$CDM in high redshift when the extended viscous dark energy was subdominant.
 However, in late-time, the evolution of the contrast was slightly different from the standard model.
-We analyzed the influence of distinct parameter combinations on the linear growth rate evolution, and even though they evolved differently in intermediate redshift, we achieved that several models converged to a constant value.
+We analyzed the influence of distinct parameter combinations on the linear growth rate evolution.
+Even though they evolved differently in intermediate redshift, we achieved that several models converged to a constant value.

-By considering the extended viscous dark energy, we performed the Bayesian analysis using the latest background probes such as SNe Ia, BAO, cosmic chronometers, CMB priors, $H_0$ local, and the growth rate of perturbations from RSD data.
-We got that our viscous models were compatible with cosmological probes, and the $\Lambda$CDM recovered with $1\sigma$ C.L..
+By considering the extended viscous dark energy, we performed a Bayesian analysis using the latest background probes such as SNe Ia, BAO, cosmic chronometers, CMB priors, $H_0$ local, and the growth rate of perturbations from RSD data.
+We found that our viscous models were compatible with cosmological probes, and the $\Lambda$CDM model was recovered with $1\sigma$ CL.
 The models in this work relieve the tension of $H_0$ in $2 \sim 3 \sigma$.
-By concerning the $\sigma_8$ tension, our models can alleviate it.
-Finally, we compared the extended viscous dark energy with $\Lambda$CDM using the Bayesian evidence for all data combinations.
-This analysis demonstrated that both for a combination of geometric data and growth data of structure discard models of extended viscous dark energy.
-So, we could conclude that the holographic dark energy cannot fit the observations in cluster scales as goodly as the $\Lambda$CDM model.
+By addressing the $\sigma_8$ tension, our models can alleviate it.
+We compared the extended viscous dark energy with $\Lambda$CDM using the Bayesian evidence for all data combinations.
+This analysis demonstrated that both geometric data and growth data of structure discard extended viscous dark energy models.
+So, we could conclude that the holographic dark energy cannot fit the observations in cluster scales as good as the $\Lambda$CDM model.
 Finally, assuming passively evolving galaxies and high redshift objects, we analyzed our models in the cosmic age crisis framework and concluded that extended viscous dark energy models accommodate these objects.